 Before investing time, energy, and money into your education -- plan ahead by researching available labor market information (LMI), including employment projections, wages, and future economic trends related to your career path.

 The Occupational Outlook Handbook would be a great starting point.
 Developed by the U.S. Department of Labor, it describes what workers do on the job, working conditions, the training and education needed, earnings, and expected job prospects for a variety of occupations.

-THE U.S. DEPARTMENT OF LABOR has several links designed to assist small businesses in complying with rules, regulations, and laws.
+The U.S. Department of Labor is another great resource that offers several tools designed to assist small businesses in complying with government rules, regulations, and laws.

-Consider and review GCC DEGREES AND CERTIFICATES in order to develop business skills and knowledge about opportunities for future business ventures.
+TIP: Review GCC Degrees and Certificates and consider taking classes that can help you develop business skills and enhance your knowledge about opportunities for future business ventures.